 Mistake four: Not measuring the effectiveness of your ad campaigns

-In order to optimize your campaign properly, it is important to regularly review the performance and analyze how effective were your steps in planning an advertising campaign.
-For starters, you should realize the initial goal of your ad campaign, whether it is the number of clicks or conversions (for performance campaigns) or a number of impressions served (for brand awareness campaigns).
+In order to optimize your campaign properly, it is important to regularly review the performance and analyze how effective your steps were in planning an advertising campaign.
+For starters, you should realize the initial goal of your ad campaign, whether it is the number of clicks or conversions (for performance campaigns) or the number of impressions served (for brand awareness campaigns).

 Use real-time statistics generation